ywarezk/academeez/libs/courses/05_angular/07_change-detection/07_zonejs-opt-out/README.md

 - fine tuning of when change detection should run would prevent unnecessary and redundent runs of change detection and by doing so will improve performance.
 - Application bundle size is reduced from **188KB** to **152KB**
+- Avoid Zone.js logic as well as the need to wait for `Application.tick` will improve performance

 ## Cons of removing Zone.js